 How other benefits affect the child home care allowance

 Other benefits available from Kela may affect the amount of the child home care allowance (care allowance and care supplement).
-Use the calculator (in Finnish) to see how other benefits affect the child home care allowance.
+Use an online calculator to see how other benefits affect the child home care allowance.

-Possible family benefits from other countries may also affect the allowance.
+Any family benefits from foreign sources may also affect the allowance.

 Child care allowance is not paid for periods shorter than one month.
-The one-month minimum requirement can be met for example by adding up the periods for which child care allowances are paid to the mother or the father.
-The one-month minimum requirement is also met when the child home care allowance continues after the period of paternity allowance so that the periods of child home care allowance last for at least one month in total.
+The one-month minimum requirement can be fulfilled for example by adding up the periods for which child care allowances are paid to the mother or the father.
+The one-month minimum requirement is also met when the child home care allowance continues after the period of paternity allowance so that the periods of child home care allowance last for at least 30 days in total.

 How paternity allowance affects the care allowance

-A father who is responsible for the care of a child but is not married to or cohabiting with the child’s mother, is entitled to a paternity allowance if he assumed the care of the child on or after 1 March 2017.
-You need not be living with the child, but must be a caregiver for him or her during your paternity leave.
+A father who is responsible for the care of a child but is not married or living together with the child’s mother is entitled to a paternity allowance.
+The father does not have to be living with the child, but he must be caring for him or her during his paternity leave.
 If a non-resident father receives paternity allowance after the period of parental allowance, the child’s mother will not receive child home care allowance for this period for the same child.

-How student financial aid affects the child home care allowance
+Effect of student financial aid on child home care allowance and vice versa

-Financial aid for students does not affect the child home care allowance, but the child home care allowance is considered as income when monitoring income that is taken into account for the student financial aid.
-The income limit for the student financial aid is determined on the basis of the number of months of student financial aid.
+Financial aid for students does not affect the child home care allowance, but the child home care allowance counts as income for purposes of monitoring the income of financial aid recipients.
+The income limit for student financial aid depends on the number of months for which you take out financial aid.

 How child home care allowance affects unemployment benefits